-General use computer labs are located in Chase Center Computer Lab and Cornell Library Computer Lab.
+General use computer labs are in the Cornell Library Computer Lab.
 In addition to network printers, the labs provide computers with VLGS-approved software for use by students on a first come, first served basis.
 There are program specific computers in the legal clinics.
 If you require accommodations, please contact IT to make arrangements.